claudiocp/ohmydebn/README.md

 # OhMyDebn

 OhMyDebn is a debonair Debian + Cinnamon setup inspired by Omarchy.
+It is beautiful yet powerful and productive.
 Command lines and hotkeys and beauty, oh my!

 ![OhMyDebn screenshot](images/ohmydebn.png)